Transatlantic flight of Alcock and Brown: Flight

-Several teams had entered the competition and, when Alcock and Brown arrived in St. John's, Newfoundland, the Handley Page team were in the final stages of testing their aircraft for the flight, but their leader, Admiral Mark Kerr, was determined not to take off until the plane was in perfect condition.
-The Vickers team quickly assembled their plane and, at around 1:45 p.m. on 14 June, whilst the Handley Page team were conducting yet another test, the Vickers plane took off from Lester's Field.
+Several teams had entered the competition and, when Alcock and Brown arrived in St. John's, Newfoundland, the Handley Page team were in the final stages of testing their aircraft for the flight, but their leader, Admiral Mark Kerr, was determined not to take off until it was in perfect condition.
+The Vickers team quickly assembled their aircraft and, at around 1:45 p.m. on 14 June 1919 the Vimy took off from Lester's Field.
 Alcock and Brown flew the modified Vickers Vimy, powered by two Rolls-Royce Eagle 360 hp engines which were supported by an on-site Rolls-Royce team led by engineer Eric Platford.
 The pair brought toy cat mascots with them for the flight – Alcock had 'Lucky Jim' while Brown had 'Twinkletoes'.

 It was not an easy flight.
-The overloaded aircraft had difficulty taking off the rough field and only barely missed the tops of the trees.
+The heavily loaded aircraft had difficulty taking off from the rough field and only just cleared the tops of the trees.

 At 17:20 the wind-driven electrical generator failed, depriving them of radio contact, their intercom and heating.

 An exhaust pipe burst shortly afterwards, causing a frightening noise which made conversation impossible with a failed intercom.

-At 5.00 p.m., they had to fly through thick fog.
-This was serious because it prevented Brown from being able to navigate using his sextant.
+At 5:00 p.m. they encountered thick fog, preventing Brown from being able to navigate using his sextant.

-Blind flying in fog or cloud should only be undertaken with gyroscopic instruments, which they did not have.
+Blind flying in fog or cloud is hazardous without gyroscopic instruments, which they did not have.
 Alcock twice lost control of the aircraft and nearly hit the sea after a spiral dive.
-He also had to deal with a broken trim control that made the plane become very nose-heavy as fuel was consumed.
+He also had to deal with a broken trim control which made the plane become very nose-heavy as fuel was consumed.

-At 12:15 a.m., Brown got a glimpse of the stars and could use his sextant and found that they were on course.
+At 12:15 a.m., Brown got a glimpse of the stars and, able to use his sextant, found that they were on course.
 The generator had failed, denying power to their electric heating suits, leaving them very cold in the open cockpit.

-Then at 3:00 a.m., they flew into a large snowstorm.
-They were drenched by rain, their instruments iced up, and the plane was in danger of icing and becoming unflyable.
+Then, at 3:00 a.m., they flew into a large snowstorm.
+They were drenched by rain, their instruments iced up, and the aircraft was in danger of icing and becoming unflyable.
 The carburettors also iced up; it has been said that Brown had to climb out onto the wings to clear the engines, although he made no mention of that.